medizininformatik-initiative/fts-next/docs/cd-agent/cohort-selector.md

 ## Notes

-* Ensure that the `baseUrl` field points to a valid and accessible Trust Center Agent server.
 * The `domain` field should be chosen carefully to avoid overlapping data between namespaces.
 * The `patientIdentifierSystem` and `policySystem` fields must reference valid FHIR-based system URLs.